Developer Reference v1

 Too Many Requests

-If you are behind Cloudflare, the real client IP is read from the CF-Connecting-IP header.
+If you sit behind Cloudflare, the real client IP is read from the CF-Connecting-IP header.
 Implement exponential backoff in your polling logic to stay within limits.

 import requests, time